emil-e/rapidcheck/doc/state.md

 ```

 ### Non-copyable models ###
-The state testing framework supports models that not have copy constructors and/or copy-assignment operators.
+The state testing framework supports models that does not have copy constructors and/or copy-assignment operators.
 For a lot of [calls to the API](state_ref.md) (i.e. `rc::state::check`), you have to use an overload that takes a callable that returns a model state instead of passing the model state directly.
-Since testing process is destroys the model state, fresh new model states have to be created.
+Since the testing process destroys the model state, fresh new model states have to be created.
 For a model which is not copyable, RapidCheck can obivously not store a copy to use as a template.